 Elementary-aged children will have an opportunity to focus on building friendships and community in either an activity space or the art room.
 We will be looking for three adults each week to serve as companions to our children, watching over their activities and engaging them in conversation.
 While games and projects will be available, the woods and playground may beckon, and we hope that adults and children will learn from each other.
 Like the adults, the time between services will, for the children, be a time to build relationships and experience a larger and loving community, one that honors explorations in the realm of faith, and inspires wonder at God’s good world.
 Our goal is that as children experience the love of God through those around them, they will develop a deep sense of belonging and love in the world, and in our community.

-This Fall we are also inviting children more intentionally into worship with a goal for them to experience the rhythms and rituals, songs and words of our faith.
+We invite children more intentionally into worship with a goal for them to experience the rhythms and rituals, songs and words of our faith.
 Pastor will continue with the children’s sermon.
 But following this, all elementary aged children will be invited into a classroom by an adult to hear another faith story during the sermon time.

 There are many ways to teach, and many ways to learn.
 Our goal is to raise up disciples, people mature and alive in their faith, in love with Jesus, and with each other.
 We want to create an environment where exercising the edges of our faith, the places of our doubts or struggles, is something safe to do within the church.
 Learning to share what has meaning in our lives, and practicing the words to express this in a loving environment creates new possibility.
-Welcome to worship and C3!
+Welcome to worship!